shemetz/FoundryVTT-KryxRPG/README.md

 ## Setup

+You can always find the system in the standard Foundry module browser,

 1. Open your foundry setup screen, go to "Game Systems" and "Install System"
 2. In the bottom, paste the [manifest URL](https://github.com/itamarcu/FoundryVTT-KryxRPG/releases/latest/download/system.json): **`https://github.com/itamarcu/FoundryVTT-KryxRPG/releases/latest/download/system.json`**
 3. Click "Install"
 4. Wait patiently

 # Features

+I'll mostly list the non-obvious features of this system, and those that are added on top of the existing D&D 5e system.

 ### System